Frozen Crown: History

 On 10 March 2023, Frozen Crown released its fourth studio album, Call of the North.
 The following day, the band began touring in support of the album and fellow Italian metal act Nanowar of Steel across 19 European venues.

 Fabiola Bellomo (left) and Alessia Lanzone (right).

 In June 2023 the band announced to have signed a deal with Napalm Records for the release of their upcoming album, leaving Scarlet Records with which they released all the records until then.

 On 5 September 2023, Frozen Crown announced the addition of Alessia Lanzone, a third guitarist.
 Lanzone, aged 18, had only played in a local cover band before then.
 She was a fan of Frozen Crown and followed them on social networks, the band met her because of her videos playing guitar.
 As for the reason to bring a third guitarist, Mondelli explained that the band writes highly complex guitar solos, sometimes in excess of 16 guitar layers, and that they are too complex for him and Bellomo to properly play live.
 The sound engineers proposed to use backing tracks, but Mondelli rejected the idea.
 He preferred to add a new real person to the band.
 He also liked the idea to expand the band, which he called "The Frozen Crown family", for social reasons.

 War Hearts, the fifth album and the first with Napalm Records, was released in October 2024.
 They said that "War Hearts is our fifth album, but it's also the first one as a six-piece band and the first one on Napalm Records.
 It's also the first album where all members actually make their appearance on the recording.
 For these reasons, War Hearts represents a new beginning, a fresh start, and it may be considered the first episode of FROZEN CROWN ‘reboot’."
 The first single for the album was "Steel and Gold", filmed on Castello dei Doria, in Dolceacqua, Italy.
 The band headed the Milady Metal Fest at the end of 2024.
 This is followed by their first tour across Europe as the headlining band, alongside the bands Fellowship and Lutharo.
 Fabiola Bellomo left the band after the tour, to focus on personal duties and try other music genres.
 She was replaced by Serbian guitarist Aleksandra Stamenković, who fronts the band Jenner and adopts the artistic name "Alexandra Lioness".
 Besides her role as a guitarist, she aids Mondelli in videomaking, producer and manager work.
 Although she lives at a distant country, the band took her as a member because of the help she provided during Jade's health problems and the lineup changes.

+The band was announced as a supporting act for Kamelot on the Dark Asylum Tour in North America on February 24, 2026, with along with Visions of Atlantis.
+The band will release their upcoming sixth album, The Legend of the Six Kings, On 2 October 2026.